jsblogs/jsblogs.github.io/_posts/blogs/2016-09-07-JSON-deserialize-generic-types-using-Gson-and-Jackson.md

 ---
 layout: post
-id: JSON deserialize generic types using Gson and Jackson
+identifier: JSON deserialize generic types using Gson and Jackson
 title: JSON deserialize generic types using Gson and Jackson
 status: published
 type: post
 published: true
 comments: true
 category: blogs
-tags: [GSON, JACKSON, JAVA, JSON]
+tags: [gson, jackson, java, json]
 date: 2016-09-07T14:17:25-04:00
 comments: true
 share: true
 excerpt: In this blog post we are going to learn how to deserialize json into java generic types.
+logo: java/java-32.png
 ---

 This blog will guide you how to deserialize json into java generic types.
 Suppose we have 2 json as given below.